Funeoka-Yumee/funeoka-yumee.github.io/index.md

 ## News

+- **[May 2025]** Our paper about remote software version identification is accepted to USENIX Security 2025.
 - **[Oct.
 2024]** Our paper about black hat SEO abuse in software repositories is accepted to ICSE 2025.
 - **[Oct.
 2024]** Our paper about the device search engine is accepted to NDSS 2025.
 - **[Sep.
 2023]** Our paper about the abuse of image hosting module is accepted to ACM CCS 2023.